-Amazon gets rid of this frustrating experience with their Amazon Go stores.
+Amazon is experimenting with getting rid of this frustrating experience with their Amazon Go stores.

-So, are you wondering what you could do to reduce your customer effort?
+So, how do you reduce your customer effort?

 Take inspiration from the greats.
 You don’t need to reinvent the wheel.
 Here are a few simple things you can do to minimize customer effort:

 Don’t worry.
 You won’t have to pay Amazon a million bucks (or get sued).
-Their patent expired in 2017 and you are now free to make use of a one-click checkout system.
+Their patent expired in 2017 and you are now free to build on the concepts behind the one-click checkout system.

-This not only reduces customer effort, it also increases trialability.
+This not only reduces customer effort, it also increases brand trust.